Kurt von Holleben: Prisoner of War

 Holleben was arrested in Leipzig on 26 April 1945 by the occupying American forces.
 It was some nine weeks after his arrest that he arrived at Camp Zimming (Continental Central Prisoner of War Enclosure No. 27), in the Moselle Department of North East France.
 Though named for the commune of Zimming, it was actually situated some 6 miles away, outside of a town named Longeville-lès-Saint-Avold.
 The camp at this time held some 17,000 prisoners; according to reports the conditions were very poor, but his records show that he lost only 1 lb in weight during captivity.
 The records also show that whilst there he was vaccinated for Cholera and Typhus, and he had operation on his left leg.
 Holleben left the camp on 15 January 1946, and was to be taken to Camp Cappel (Disarmed Enemy Forces Enclosure #15 (DEFE#15)) in Marburg.
 His entry into the camp was delayed because he was suffering from Enterocolitis, and he was first taken to the military hospital which was situated in the Deaconess Mother House in the Wehrda district in the north of the city.
 He was released from hospital on 15 February 1946.
 He finally got his freedom on 28 February 1946 and went to live in the Marbach district of Marburg (Leipzig was now in the Soviet zone).

-Awards 1939-1945

-Friedrich-August Cross (Class unknown), Albert Order 2nd Class (grade unknown).
-Holleben's military records were all lost due to allied bombing of Potsdam and Dresden, however, we know that in 1919 he only held the Iron Cross first and second class, so these medals must have been awarded for his 1939-1945 service.